 - Cut half of a lime into small wedges.

-- Place lime and sugar into an old-fashioned glass.
+- Place the lime and sugar into an old-fashioned glass and muddle well.

 - Stir well.